dudung/soal/_posts/phys/electrostatics/2021-01-11-coulomb-force.md

 Using the provided information we can obtain values of $\vec{r} _{12}$, $\vec{r} _{13}$, and $\vec{r} _{24}$ in order to calculate $\vec{F} _{12}$, $\vec{F} _{13}$, and $\vec{F} _{24}$.
 Do it in the exercises 7-9.

+## superposition of forces
+Until now we only consider electrostatic force acted upon a charge do to existence of the other charge.
+It is a two-charges system.
+How is about a system consisted of three or more charges?
+Can we calculate the forces on a charge due to existence of the other charges?
+Using superposition of forces [[4](#ref4)] we can calculate force on a charge due to the other charge at a time, repeat it due to the next charge, and then sum the all forces using vector addition [[5](#ref5)], since force is a vector.

+You can access a visualization of four point charges and how forces acted upon each charge due to existence of the other three charges are calculated in an interactive GeoGebra page [[6](#ref6)].

 ## exercises
 1. What is the definition of $\vec{F} _{ji}$?
 Modify the related sentence in the Coulomb's law section.
 2. Write the first two sides from the left of Eqn. \eqref{eqn:cf-coulomb's-law} and try to get the right side of it using Eqn. \eqref{eqn:cf-relative-position-unit-vector}.